ctm/yld/src/running/my-beliefs.md

 endocannabinoids.
 Who knows, for me it might actually be nothing more than the placebo effect.
 I still, however, _often_ get the runner's high.

+Oh my.
+This needs its own page, but starting on a unicycle ride in Las Vegas during [BARGE](https://www.barge.org/), I got the runner's high while riding my unicycle.
+I was absolutely not expecting it, because I've ridden my bike thousands of miles over the last N > 10 years and _never_ gotten the runner's high riding a bicycle.